IBM/drawIT/README.md

 <details><summary>Input Formats</summary>

 1. JSON - Input is from tool-generated JSON/YAML for existing infrastructure.
-2. RIAS - Input is from RIAS APIs for existing infrastructure.
+2. RIAS - Input is from user-created code that accesses RIAS APIs for existing infrastructure.
-3. Terraform - Input is from Terraform for existing infrastructure.
+3. Terraform - Input is from Terraform state file for existing infrastructure.
-4. diagram-as-code: Input is python code.
+4. diagram-as-code: Input is user-created Python code.

 </details>